Chatham, New York

 Chatham /ˈtʃætəm/ is a town in Columbia County, New York, United States.
-The population was 4,104 at the 2020 census, down from the 2010 census.
+The population was 4,104 at the 2020 census, a decline from the figure of 4,128 in 2010.

 The town has a village also called Chatham on its southern town line.
 The town is at the northern border of Columbia County.

 History

 The early settlers were Dutch, but later Quakers and New Englanders arrived.
 The town of Chatham was formed from the towns of Canaan and Kinderhook in 1795.
 Contradictory of its current condition or image, Chatham was an industrial center of multiple inter-state rail lines in the early 1900s, including the junction of the Boston and Albany Railroad for connections east and west, the Rutland Railroad for connections to Vermont to the north, and the New York Central's Harlem Line for connections to New York City.
 In 1887 a terminal designed by Henry Hobson Richardson was constructed.
 Amtrak service on the Lake Shore Limited passes through, east-west, but does not stop.
 In later years Amtrak has planned to build a rail station in Chatham.

 The Blinn-Pulver Farmhouse, Melius-Bentley House, Peck House, Riders Mills Historic District, Silvernail Homestead, Simons General Store, Spengler Bridge, St. John's Lutheran Church, James G. Van Valkenburgh House, and John S. Williams House and Farm are listed on the National Register of Historic Places.